vega/altair/doc/user_guide/encoding.rst

 argmin     An input data object containing the minimum field value.
 N/A argmax     An input data object containing the maximum field value.
 N/A average    The mean (average) field value.
-Identical to mean.                           :ref:`gallery_layer_line_color_rule` count      The total count of data objects in the group.                                :ref:`gallery_table_binned_heatmap` distinct   The count of distinct field values.
+Identical to mean.                           :ref:`gallery_layer_line_color_rule` count      The total count of data objects in the group.                                :ref:`gallery_simple_heatmap` distinct   The count of distinct field values.
 N/A max        The maximum field value.                                                     :ref:`gallery_boxplot_max_min` mean       The mean (average) field value.                                              :ref:`gallery_layered_plot_with_dual_axis`